West Texas A&M Buffaloes football: Eastern New Mexico: Wagon Wheel

 The Wagon Wheel is a traveling trophy that is given to the winner of the Eastern New Mexico–West Texas A&M football game.
 The trophy was introduced in 1986 by Dallan Sanders, the Housing Director at ENMU.
 The wheel is placed on the stadium hill of the host team with the winning team running up the hill to take possession of the wheel.
 Following the 2023 meeting, ENMU leads the overall series 23–19 and the trophy series 18–17.

-Texas A&M–Commerce: East Texas vs. West Texas
+East Texas A&M University: East Texas vs. West Texas

-East Texas vs. West Texas is the name given to the Texas A&M–Commerce–West Texas A&M football rivalry game.
-The intensity of the rivalry grew during 2013 through 2018 as the head coach for TAMUC at the time was Colby Carthel, who previously served as the defensive coordinator at WT under head coach Don Carthel, Colby's father.
-A&M–Commerce leads the all-time series 21–14.
-The rivalry has become largely defunct as A&M–Commerce moved to the Southland Conference, which competes at the NCAA Division I Football Championship Subdivision level, beginning with the 2022 season.
+East Texas vs. West Texas is the name given to the East Texas A&M–West Texas A&M football rivalry game.
+The intensity of the rivalry grew during 2013 through 2018 as the head coach for ETAMU at the time was Colby Carthel, who previously served as the defensive coordinator at WT under head coach Don Carthel, Colby's father.
+East Texas A&M leads the all-time series 21–14.
+The rivalry has become largely defunct as East Texas A&M moved to the Southland Conference, which competes at the NCAA Division I Football Championship Subdivision level, beginning with the 2022 season.